marci-pires/WikiHadatac/HADatAc-User-Guide.md

 [This section](https://github.com/paulopinheiro1234/hadatac/wiki/1.3.-Installing-for-MacOS-(OSX)) provides installation instructions for HADatAc on MacOS (OSX).
 This DEVELOPMENT installation is designed to allow just one main user to use the system.
 In this version, you work from a folder in your local filesystem that is connected to git.

+## 1.4.
+Deploying on Docker

+[This section](https://github.com/paulopinheiro1234/hadatac/wiki/1.3.-Installing-for-MacOS-(OSX)) provides deployment instructions for HADatAc on a Docker container.

 ***

 # 2. Setting Up HADatAc